Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Splice method in array

-Splice: It takes three parameters:Starting position, number of times to be removed and number of items to be added.
+Splice: It takes three parameters: Starting position, number of elements to remove (optional) and number of elements to add (optional).

 ```js
   const numbers = [1, 2, 3, 4, 5]